 Looking forward to 2021:

 Robotic Process Automation (RPA) is an off-the-shelf automation technology that is capable of carrying out a range of specific tasks.
 It has been discussed widely over recent years, but now demands are changing.

 With an increased need for automation with a wider range of capabilities, an off-the-shelf solution is no longer enough.
 Businesses must adopt automation that is catered to their exact business needs and can make process decisions.

 A Forrester article reported that in 2021, Intelligent Automation suites will take over one-quarter of all RPA solutions.
-The specialized capabilities of Intelligent Automation, or Intelligent Process Automation (IPA), enable businesses to generate value with highly predictable and measurable results, leading to higher ROI as a result.
+The specialized capabilities of Intelligent Automation, enable businesses to generate value with highly predictable and measurable results, leading to higher ROI as a result.

 Before the pandemic, companies were heavily focused on efficiency and productivity within the office.
 From innovative office design to agile workflows, many businesses focused on making their place of work as productive as possible.

 But then 2020 happened and things had to change, fast.